Peter Jefferson: Early life

-Personal life and death
+Personal life

-From his father's estate, he inherited land and enslaved people in 1731 along the James River near Isham Randolph and his nephew William Randolph of Tuckahoe.
+From his father's estate, he inherited land and slaves in 1731 along the James River near Isham Randolph and his nephew William Randolph of Tuckahoe.
 Jefferson's residence, called Fine Creek Manor, was in present-day Powhatan County, Virginia near Fine Creek.
-(It is now part of Fine Creek Mills Historic District).
+It is now part of Fine Creek Mills Historic District.
 He was a sheriff, surveyor, and justice of the peace.
 In 1734, Jefferson claimed the land in present-day Albemarle County, Virginia, which he eventually named Shadwell.
 By purchase and patent, Peter Jefferson assembled a second plantation which he called “Snowdon” (aka Snowden), located at the Horseshoe Bend of what was then known as the Fluvanna River (later the James River).
 The name recalls Mount Snowdon, presumably the home of his Jefferson ancestors.

 He married Jane Randolph, daughter of Isham Randolph and granddaughter of William Randolph, in 1739.
 For a year or two following his marriage, they lived at Fine Creek Manor.
 Jefferson built a house on the Shadwell tract, after his wife's birthplace, in 1741 or 1742.
 They moved there sometime before his son, Thomas, was born in 1743.
 His friend William Randolph, a widower and his wife's cousin, died in 1745, having appointed Jefferson as guardian to manage the Tuckahoe Plantation until his son came of age.
 That year the Jeffersons relocated to Randolph's plantation in the Fine Creek area.

 Jane and Peter offered a privileged life for their family whether in established areas of eastern Virginia or, later, as they settled in the Shadwell plantation of the Piedmont.
 They ate on fine dishware, frequently entertained, enjoyed classic books and music, and attended dances.
 The family was considered prosperous and cultured.
 While at Tuckahoe, Peter also oversaw the development of his plantation at Shadwell, traveling there as needed while also deftly managing the affairs of the Tuckahoe plantation.

 In 1752, Jefferson returned to Shadwell, which was improved to include a mill along the Rivanna River.
 A member of the gentry, he was a host to his peers and to Native Americans who travelled on official business to Colonial Williamsburg.
 A favored guest was Cherokee chief Ontasseté.

 Jefferson had more than sixty slaves at Shadwell.

-He died there in 1757.
-His land was divided between his two sons, young Thomas and Randolph.
+In 1757, Peter Jefferson died at Shadwell, and his land was divided between his two sons, young Thomas and Randolph.
 Thomas inherited the land along the Rivanna River with views of the mountain to be called Monticello.
 Randolph inherited "Snowdon," the so-called Fluvanna Lands.All of his children were beneficiaries of his estate.